maxcell/prince.dev/content/advanced-context/index.md

 ## Conclusion

 This was just an example of how Context can be used to surface patterns across an application.
-It does not need to be only used for exposing user data or the theme to the entirety of an application.
-There are times where we want to bring reusability to our application to avoid adhoc cases that cannot just be their own component.
+It does not need to be only used for exposing data or a theme to the entirety of an application.
+There are times where we want to bring reusability to our application to avoid adhoc cases that cannot be their own component.
 The great thing about this solution is that this makes sure to separate the concerns of our application so a component doesn't need to worry about maintaining the logic for launching the `<Snackbar />` when it doesn't need to.

+P.S.
+Shoutout to a few folks who helped with this blog post!
+- [Adam McNeilly](https://twitter.com/AdamMc331) for coming up with the title.
+- [Sylwia Vargas](https://twitter.com/SylwiaVargas), [Zade Kaakarni](https://twitter.com/_xadeka), and [Joe Previte](https://twitter.com/jsjoeio) for reading through it and giving me their amazing feedback.
+-  [Ryan Harris](https://twitter.com/ryan_c_harris) and [Ryan Warner](https://twitter.com/ryanwarnercodes) for cheering me on!